Did Mueller Cover Up the Role of Saudi Prince "Bandar Bush" in 9/11?

 Graham, a Democrat from Florida and also a former governor of that state, co-chaired a 2002 inquiry into intelligence failures prior to the attacks.
 Graham said in January of 2019 in an interview with Real News Network:

 "I no longer use the words cover up to describe what’s going on.
-I find more accurate the words aggressive deception.
-The federal government has attempted to rewrite the narrative of 9/11 in order to exclude the role of the Saudis from that horrific story."
+I find more accurate the words aggressive deception."

 Graham also faults the Obama administration for the continuation of that deception, until he was forced by lawmakers and 9/11 families to declassify, albeit with heavy redactions, a previously classified portion of the 2002 report co-authored by Graham which is known as the "28 Pages."
 Obama suffered the only veto override of his presidency when Congress passed a bill that stripped immunity from the Saudi government for actions taken which aided and abetted the 9/11 attacks.